 - 19.1.
 Guidelines for handling irregularities: - a.
-To maintain the integrity of the public tendering process;

-- To maintain a flexible process in which low bids are not rejected because of minor irregularities.
+To maintain the integrity of the public tendering process; - b.
+To maintain a flexible process in which low bids are not rejected because of minor irregularities.
 This approach allows the Library to maximize the advantages of a competitive public tender process; - c.
 To ensure that the Library's policy for dealing with irregular tenders promotes fair competition; - d.
-To ensure that any bid accepted by the library is legally capable of being accepted; and, - e.
+To ensure that any bid accepted by the library Library is legally capable of being accepted; and, - e.
 To ensure that no bidder can avoid its bid by its own default or mistake. - 19.2.
 Irregularities that go beyond the scope of these guidelines shall be reviewed with the CEO and City Treasurer who shall have the authority to waive irregularities deemed to be minor. - 19.3.
 In exercising judgement, the advice of the City Solicitor may be requested.
-Where deemed to be a major irregularity, the City Treasurer and CEO shall have the final decision on acceptance or rejection of the bid. - 19.4.
-Tendering irregularities will be dealt with as follows:
+Where deemed to be a major irregularity, the City Treasurer and CEO shall have the final decision on acceptance or rejection of the bid.

 Irregularity Response 1.
 Late bid.
 Automatic rejection and will be returned unopened to the bidder.
 Bids will be deemed to have been received when the Library has stamped the envelope with the time and date of receipt.
 If the bidder's address is not clearly available on the envelope or package, it will be opened solely to access this information in order to return it to the bidder.
 2. Bid envelope or package is not sealed.
 Automatic rejection.
 3. Bid not completed by non- erasable ink.
 Automatic rejection.
 4. Bid not legible.
-Automatic rejection.
-5. Bidder's original ink signature missing from signature page.
-Automatic rejection.
-6. Bid qualified or restricted by a statement or alteration added to any part of the document.
 Automatic rejection.